reach/router/website/src/markdown/pages/large-scale.md

 ## Top Level Code Splitting

-Here's some sample code that, when coupled with webpack and React Loadable, would generate separate bundles for the `Chat` and `Reports` screens, only loading them on demand.
+Here's some sample code that, when coupled with webpack and React Loadable, would generate separate bundles for the `Dashboard` and `Reports` screens, only loading them on demand.

 ```jsx
 import React from "react"